nobohan/OpenArdenneMap/templates/README.md

 # Improvements

+- put a list of map in the website
+- revoir template pour du pliage
 ## Write the complete procedure and automatise

-- choose map center in templates.qgs
+- choose map center in templates.qgs: CANNOT AUTOMATISE
 - copy coordinates in parameters.py + name
 - activate the venv
 - run marked_trails.py